Solving Sudoku puzzles

 x_val = value.(x)

-Create a new 9x9 matrix filled with zeros that will be used to convert the results from binary format to the standard sudoku grid format.
-The argument Int
+Create a new 9x9 matrix filled with zeros, which will be used to convert the results from binary format to the standard Sudoku grid format.
+Argument Int indicates that the values of the matrix are integers.

 sol_milp = zeros(Int, 9, 9);

-loops to loop through all the cells and possible digits in the sudoku grid, convert the values of the three-dimensional array x_val
+Using cycles for to iterate through all the cells and possible numbers in the Sudoku grid, transform the values of the three-dimensional array x_val into a two-dimensional array of integers sol_milp.

 sol_milp = zeros(Int, 9, 9)